-This section includes all published material of the part of the feasibility study that addresses the inspection of stand-alone ventilation systems.
+This section includes all published material of the part of the feasibility study that addressed the inspection of stand-alone ventilation systems.

 Existing regulations, standards and guidelines on the inspection of stand-alone ventilation systems